Charles-Hoot/MarkDown-Sample/README.md

 1. Go to the store
 2. Buy Food
- 5. Rice (indented..
+	1. Rice (indented..
 So start at 1)
 	6. Beans
 1. Come home
-1. Last of the 1s
+2. After coming home
 3. And this should be the final line.